Evolution of structural, magnetic and transport properties in MnBi2-xSbxTe4: Discussion

-Our x-ray diffraction (see Fig.\,\ref{XRD-1}) shows that Mn-Te bond length has little doping dependence, which implies little change in the Mn-Te bond covalence.
+Our x-ray diffraction (see Fig.\,\ref{XRD-1}) shows that Mn-Te bond length has little doping dependence, which implies little change in the Mn-Te bond covalency.
 However, the nearest neighbour Mn-Mn distance is reduced with increasing Sb content.
 It is expected that the enhanced direct antiferromagnetic interactions would compete with the dominant nearest neighbour ferromagnetic interaction.
 Therefore, the reduced saturation moment can result from the magnetic fluctuations in the magnetically ordered state.
 If this scenario is right, we would expect the ordered moment of MnSb$_2$Te$_4$ is also smaller than that of MnBi$_2$Te$_4$.
-Neutron diffraction study is needed to investigate the magnetic structure and ordered moment in MnSb$_2$Te$_4$ and maybe the evolution with Sb doping especially if MnSb$_2$Te$_4$ has a different magnetic structure other than the simple A-type antiferromagnetism observed in MnBi$_2$Te$_4$.
+Neutron diffraction is needed to investigate the magnetic structure and ordered moment in MnSb$_2$Te$_4$ and maybe the evolution with Sb doping especially if MnSb$_2$Te$_4$ has a different magnetic structure other than the simple A-type antiferromagnetism observed in MnBi$_2$Te$_4$.
+On the other hand, it would be interesting to investiagate the magnetization in much higher magnetic fields for possible field induced transitions.
+This is especially true for MnSb$_2$Te$_4$ with such a small saturation moment.